ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch05.md

 we train the model to different training set sizes (10 percent, 20 percent, and so on) and evaluate the trained model on the same fixed-size validation or test set.
 As shown in
-FigureÂ [1.1](#fig:ch05-fig01){reference="fig:ch05-fig01"
+Figure [1.1](#fig:ch05-fig01){reference="fig:ch05-fig01"
 reference-type="ref"}, the validation accuracy increases as the training set sizes increase.
-This indicates that we can improve the modelâ€™s performance by collecting more data.
+This indicates that we can improve the model's performance by collecting more data.

 ![The learning curve plot of a model fit to different training\